-Darvaza Crater, or “The Gates of Hell” is a large sinkhole in the Karakum Desert that has been on fire for over 40 years.
-The gas crater is located near the village of Darvaza about 160 miles north of Ashgabat, the capital of Turkmenistan.
+Darvaza Crater, or “The Gates of Hell,” is a large sinkhole in the Karakum Desert that has been on fire for over 40 years.
+The gas crater is located near the village of Darvaza, about 160 miles north of Ashgabat, the capital of Turkmenistan.

-The drilling rig punctured through natural underground cavern which caused the collapse of the cavern, which in return caused the drilling rig to come crashing down.
+The drilling rig punctured through a natural underground cavern which caused the collapse of the cavern, which in return caused the drilling rig to come crashing down.

 If you look into the fiery hole, you can still see parts of the rig at the bottom.

-After the collapse, methane gas started leaking and the Soviet engineers thought it was a good idea to light it on fire to burn the gas out.
+After the collapse, methane gas started leaking, and the Soviet engineers thought it was a good idea to light it on fire to burn the gas out.

-It was a commendable attempt to prevent the spread of the gas which would lead to an environmental disaster.
+It was a commendable attempt to prevent the spread of the gas, which would lead to an environmental disaster.
 Nobody expected the gas to last as long as it did.
 40 years later, it’s still on fire.

-Unfortunately Turkmenistan isn’t the easiest country to visit.
+Unfortunately, Turkmenistan isn’t the easiest country to visit.
 Getting a tourist visa requires joining a tour through a licensed agency.

 Many independent travelers decide to visit the country by taking advantage of its 5 days transit visa on their way into and out of neighboring “-stan” countries.